jackmaden/philosophybreak/src/pages/articles/mengzi-xunzi-on-human-nature-are-we-good-or-evil/index.md

 For Xunzi, we have a love of profit and susceptibility to sensory desire that, if left unchecked, will lead us into personal suffering — and society into disarray.

+Thankfully, on Xunzi’s view we also have an aptitude for intelligent, intentional action, and so by following the wisdom of the sages (the wisest among us), we can transform our innately bad natures into something good.

 <!--big subscribe-->
 <div class="course-promo darkradial-background subscribe text-center">
     <img src="/static/6313d50bc32799a6c869239128784c7b/e7f7a/weekly-break.webp" alt="weekly emails from Philosophy Break">